AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 where :math:`U^*` is a vector field (typically velocity) that we want to make divergence-free.

 The MACProjection class can be defined and used to perform the MAC projection with explcitly calling the solver directly.
+In addition to solving the variable coefficient Poisson equation, the MacProjector first computes the divergence of the vector field ( :math:`D(U^*) to compute a right-hand-side, and after the solve, subtracts the weighted gradient term to make the vector field result divergence-free.
+Note that in the simplest case, both the right-hand-side array and solution array are internal to the MacProjector object;
+the user does not allocate those arrays and does not have access to them.

+There is an alternative call -- commented out below -- in which a user does allocate the solution array and passes it in/out.

 The following code is taken from ``Tutorials/LinearOperator/MAC_Projection_EB/main.cpp`` and demonstrates how to set up the MACProjector object and use it to perform a MAC projection.